-Now, I see that many people with hypothyroidism complain of blacking out and fainting, or the feeling that they are about to black out or faint.
-What strikes me about this, is that I constantly had that feeling when I got up quickly, prior to having vitamin B12 replacement.
+Now, I see many people with hypothyroidism complain of blacking out and fainting, or feeling as if they are about to black out or faint.
+What strikes me is that I constantly had that feeling when I got up quickly.
 I believed the feeling was related to being six feet tall.
-After B12 injections ended briefly blacking out when I stood up, I took it to mean that the feeling was a result of B12 deficiency.
+When B12 injections ended the blacking out feeling when I stood up, I took it to mean the feeling had been a result of B12 deficiency.

-Now that I know B12 deficiency and thyroid problems can go hand in hand, I’m looking into things that will be good for my thyroid gland.
-I’m curious to see if the uncomfortable feeling goes away with thyroid gland exercises and a diet meant to increase thyroid health.
+Now, knowing B12 deficiency and thyroid problems go hand in hand, I’m looking into things that will be good for my thyroid gland.
+I’m curious to see if the uncomfortable feeling from necklaces that sit low on my neck goes away with thyroid gland exercises and a diet to increase thyroid health.